Statistical visualisation for tidy and geospatial data in R via kernel smoothing methods in the eks package: Density-based classification (supervised learning)

 \section{Density-based classification (supervised learning)}

 The goal of classification is to assign future data to one of the known classes in the current data.
-That is, this is a supervised learning problem.
+So this is a supervised learning problem.
 The data are $(\bX_1, Y_1), \dots, (\bX_n, Y_n)$, where the $\bX_i$ are the observed attributes, and the $Y_i$ is the known class label from $m$ classes.
 These data are a random sample from the mixture density $\pi_1 f_1 + \dots + \pi_m f_m$, where $\pi_j$ is the prior probability and $f_j$ is the marginal density function for class $j$, for $j=1, \dots, m$ \citep[Section~7.2]{chacon2018}.

-The simplest (and often most robust) classifier is the Bayes classifier.
-This assigns a candidate point $\bx$ to the class $c$ with the highest density value at $\bx$, i.e., $c(\bx) = \mathrm{argmax}_{j=1, \dots, m} \, \pi_j f_j(\bx)$.
+The Bayes classifier assigns a candidate point $\bx$ to the class $c$ with the highest density value at $\bx$, i.e., $c(\bx) = \mathrm{argmax}_{j=1, \dots, m} \, \pi_j f_j(\bx)$.
+This Bayes classifier has few assumptions on the form of the target densities $f_j$ and achieves the smallest misclassification rate (Bayes error) among all classifiers given the attributes \citep[p.~2]{devroye1996}.
+The misclassification error is the probability that we do not classify a candidate point in class $j$ given that it is drawn from class $j$, $\Prob \{c(\bX) \neq j | \bX \sim f_j\}$.
 The density-based classifier replaces the prior probability $\pi_j$ with the observed sample class proportion $\hat{\pi}_j$, and the marginal density $f_j$ with the marginal density estimate $\hat{f}_j$.
 Each marginal density estimate is computed with its own optimal bandwidth matrix.
 The estimated class label for $\bx$ from the kernel density-based classifier is thus This kernel classifier is more adaptable than the usual linear and quadratic classifiers.
 The linear classifier uses Gaussian density fits with a common variance matrix for all classes, and the quadratic classifier Gaussian density fits with a different variance matrix for each class.